yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 nvram commit; Write changes to the flash chip (otherwise only stored in RAM) }}}

+A complete list of nvram options can be found at [:OpenWrtNVRAM].

 = Network configuration =

 The names of the network interfaces will depend largely on what hardware OpenWrt is run on.